Werner Rey: Case against Werner K. Rey

 During the recession of 1990/91 Omni Holding AG began having substantial financial issues.
 In 1991, the company became insolvent, and had to file bankruptcy.
 After Swiss authorities filed a case against Werner K. Rey on several allegations of fraud, falsification of documents, and fraudulent bankruptcy, he fled to The Bahamas, where he was arrested in 1996.
 This was among the most spectacular white collar crimes of Switzerland and one of the largest corporate bankruptcies similar to Swissair.
 He was subsequently extradited to Switzerland to face criminal justice.

 In 1998, he was put on trial for an attempt to defraud the Cantonal Bank of Bern when Inspectorate went public and for fraudulent bankruptcy because he had reduced his private assets at the expense of the creditors - whether for appearances or with good intentions could not be clarified.
 Accordingly, the sentence of four years in prison was well below the ten years demanded by the prosecutor.
 Further proceedings for commercial fraud, forgery of documents and fraudulent bankruptcy expired in 2007.
 The pending proceedings were therefore dismissed.
 Rey kept the judiciary in suspense for years and owes the Canton of Bern around CHF 4.3 million in court costs alone.

+Post-imprisonment release

 Rey was released from prison on June 14, 2000.